The Return of the Archons: Production

 "The Return of the Archons" was the first appearance in Star Trek for actor Charles Macaulay.
-He later appeared as Jaris, ruler of Argelius II, in the second-season episode "Wolf in the Fold".
+He later appeared as Jaris, prefect of Argelius II, in the second-season episode "Wolf in the Fold".
 This was actor Jon Lormer's second appearance on Star Trek.
-He had previously appeared as Dr. Theodore Haskins in the episode "The Menagerie" and would make a third appearance as an unnamed old man in the third-season episode "For the World Is Hollow and I Have Touched the Sky".
+He had previously appeared as Dr. Theodore Haskins in the episode "The Menagerie" and made a third appearance as an unnamed old man in the third-season episode "For the World Is Hollow and I Have Touched the Sky".
 David L. Ross made his third appearance on Star Trek in this episode, after having appeared as a security guard in the episodes "Miri" and as a transporter chief in "The Galileo Seven" earlier in the first season.
 He received his first speaking role as Lieutenant Johnson in the second season episode "The Trouble with Tribbles", and appeared in another speaking role as Lt.
 Galloway in the second season episode "The Omega Glory".
-Character actor Sid Haig has an uncredited role as one of the hooded Lawgivers who first confront the landing party in Reger's boarding house.
+Character actor Sid Haig has a role as one of the hooded Lawgivers who first confront the landing party in Reger's boarding house.

 "The Return of the Archons" introduces for the first time the Federation's Prime Directive.
 However, an important modification is made to the absolutist non-interference rule almost immediately.
 Kirk argues that the Prime Directive does not bar interference with other cultures, but rather bars interference only with a "living and growing" culture.
 Scholar Eric Greene argues this is reflective of the "frontier myth" of Star Trek and American foreign policy in the late 20th century, in which a superior culture expands to impose its understanding of freedom and progress on others.
 M. Keith Booker, interpreting the politics of Star Trek, agrees, noting that in leaving behind a sociological team to "help restore the planet's culture to a more human form" means restoring it to one that "suits the values of the Federation and twenty-third century Earth."
 Indeed, the Prime Directive would only truly be honored during the series in the episode "Bread and Circuses".